MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_GetFileStreamFailedToCreateLocalFolder -** local disk issues causing failure in directory creation

-  - **Data\_GetFileStreamFromPackageFailed -** flag indicating if package was downloaded, but the client can’t read it
+  - **Data\_GetFileStreamFromPackageFailed -** flag indicating if package was downloaded, but the client can't read it

   - **Data\_GetFileStreamFromPackageSuccess -** successful attempts to read the package

-  - **Data\_GetFileStreamSuccess -** no disk issues nor configuration issues which doesn’t let the file stream to be read
+  - **Data\_GetFileStreamSuccess -** no disk issues nor configuration issues which doesn't let the file stream to be read

-  - **Data\_GetRelativePathsFailed -** relative path doesn’t point to accessible location
+  - **Data\_GetRelativePathsFailed -** relative path doesn't point to accessible location

   - **Data\_HashActualValue -** hash value extracted from file name when the package was used